Packet Analyzer Tools

 This packet has a small unit of information that flows between the networks.

 This is a well-defined method that constructs and verifies the network packets.
+Every packet is connected with a link chain.

-If any single pack becomes out of order, then the complete process will become suspended till the pack comes in the correct order.
+It is correctly transmitted and validated with the destination.
+If any single pack is out of order, the entire process will be suspended until the pack is in the correct order.

 What is the use of a network analyzer?